-About estate agents in France
+Estate agents in France

 Agencies usually charge in between 4 and 10% on top of the seller’s asking price (it is the buyer who pays the agency commission, not the seller).
 Check that the prices you are being quoted already include the agent’s fee.

 Procedure for buying a property in France

 You will be required to pay a deposit of up to 10% either to the agent or directly to a notaire.
 This money will be placed into a closed account until the exchange of contracts.
 Only authorised agencies may carry out the signing and accept deposits; these tend to be the larger national agencies.
-French law then stipulates that you are entitled to a delai de rétraction a seven day [‘cooling off’ period->The-seven-day-cooling-off-period] during which time you can change your mind about the sale without incurring any expense (If the agent or ’notaire’ has already asked you for a deposit, that will be refunded in full within 21 days maximum.)
-If you no longer want the property, you must send the vendor [a registered letter stating your intention within the 7 day period.
+French law then stipulates that you are entitled to a delai de rétraction – a 10 day “cooling off” period during which time you can change your mind about the sale without incurring any expense (If the agent or ’notaire’ has already asked you for a deposit, that will be refunded in full within 21 days maximum).
+If you no longer want the property, you must send the vendor a registered letter stating your intention within the 10 day period.
 The seller on the other hand is now under obligation to sell you the property and would be legally bound to pay you 10% of the asking price if he were to renege.
 Once the seven day ’cooling off’ period is over the contract is binding on both sides.
 However, if the sale is dependant on a mortgage offer, a further period of time is available to secure the finance, if this has been stipulated in the Compromis de Vente under “Conditions suspensives”.
 If the finance is not granted, the buyer may pull out without any penalty.
 Bear in mind that banks may require additional guarantees to finance foreign nationals whose income comes from abroad.

 The job of the ’notaire’

 By the completion date, all monies should be transferred to the solicitor.
 It is advisable to do this a few days before the agreed date in case of bank delays etc. At this point you will sign the Acte authentique de vente (in person if possible but if not you may appoint a third party to act for you) ET VOILA! – the property belongs to you!
 Procedures do differ depending on the size of the estate agency, the area, the type of property, the ’notaire’ etc.

 Checklist of documents you should take with you when house-hunting to be on the safe side!